 We renamed from Blaze to Beryl, but our mission as a business has remained the same - to try to build a better world, by getting more people in cities on bikes.
 As many of you know, we started on this journey six years ago with the Laserlight, designed to make urban cycling safer and more enjoyable.
 Since then we’ve integrated our technology into the city bikes of London, New York, Montreal and Glasgow.
 Meanwhile, behind the scenes we were also the technology partner for the new Santander Cycles: providing lights, lasers, sensors, GPS and connectivity.

-Today, we announced the latest milestone in Beryl’s history: our first public bike share launch in Bournemouth, Poole and Christchurch!
+Today, we announced the latest milestone in Beryl’s history: our first public bike share launch in Bournemouth and Poole!
 We'll be delivering a thousand of our own Beryl Bikes over the spring and summer months this year, making it easier, quicker and more enjoyable for residents and visitors to get around their city.

 Over the past 18 months, our team has quietly and deliberately been whittling away at some of the most complex challenges within the bike share industry.
 We’ve seen how thoughtless implementation of ‘scale-fast’ bike share has not been appropriate in our cities.
 Simply dumping bikes on streets won’t work - local authorities require more control and consumers demand a greater level of quality and safety.
 We have been building a more sustainable option.